 I love this park so much, I hiked it on Saturday AND Sunday!
 Hike #9 & 10 baby! #52hikechallenge.
 Yesterday, it was the pup and I. Today I hiked with the family and a bunch of Scouts to prep for our upcoming Glacier National Park High adventure trip.
 This park has a couple of small hills, just enough to get you working.
 For 5 years, French Park has been our first Spring training hike whether it be for Hiking Merit Badge, High Adventure trips or their first nature hike.

-Just a hop, skip and a jump from the Plymouth Super Target, the terrain of this trail starts off flat, but also includes a couple of hills, marshy areas, bridges and a nice view of the lake.
+The terrain of this trail starts off flat, but also includes a couple of hills, marshy areas, bridges and a nice view of the lake.
 If you’re lucky, you’ll spot the Bald Eagle, Beaver and Otters that live there.
 Mix it up by running up the Sledding hill, Challenge Hill or the “big hill” in the Nature Exploration area to get your heart pumping.

 Yesterday’s feature….
 Snow!